GEKimLaw/gekimlaw.github.io/_pages/contact.md

 # Contact Form
 form:
-  heading: "Send us a message"
+  heading: "Get In Touch With Us"
-  description: "contact us"
+  description: "Schedule an initial consultation with us to discuss your student's needs."
 ---